On this page

 Last verified: April 2026.
 Always confirm details on the official page.

 Ontario does not publish official wait times or queue positions for Core Clinical Services.
-The wait is measured in years.
-This page explains what is known, what is not, and what to do now.
+Families and advocacy groups consistently report waits measured in years, but those are non-official observations — not an Ontario published estimate, and your timing can vary.
+This page separates what Ontario officially discloses, what non-official evidence suggests, and what families can practically do now.

 Before using any information on this page